US Supreme Court Watch

 Pending cases at the US Supreme Court

-Ever since D.R.
-Horton (NLRB 2012), the NLRB has said that it's an unfair labor practice for an employer to require employees to agree that they will not bring a class-action or collective-action case, either in litigation or in arbitration.
-The NLRB's jurisdiction includes non-union workplaces in the private sector, so there's an impact on over 90% of private sector employees.
+- Whether it's an unfair labor practice for an employer to require employees to agree not to bring a class-action or collective-action case - either in litigation or in arbitration.

 Whistleblower: Digital Realty Trust v.
-Somers - Whether the Dodd-Frank Act's anti-retaliation provision for “whistleblowers” extends to individuals who make internal disclosures of alleged unlawful activity but do not report alleged misconduct to the Securities and Exchange Commission.
+Somers [Briefs] asks whether the Dodd-Frank Act's anti-retaliation provision for “whistleblowers” extends to individuals who make internal disclosures of alleged unlawful activity but do not report alleged misconduct to the Securities and Exchange Commission.
 Oral argument November 28, 2017.
 My comments: Does Dodd-Frank protect internal whistleblowers?
 SCOTUS will decide.

 Employment law decisions: 2016-2017